Golf clubs have come a long way from woods in the literal sense of the word!

 The 1 wood first came about in the 1920s, along with the production of numbered golf club sets.
 So, to distinguish clubs of varying lofts, each club was given a number, with the 1 wood being the lowest-lofted wooden club in the set.

-Prior to the introduction of numbered sets, the 1 wood was known simply as a driver, as the club was effectively used to “drive” the ball as far as possible from the tee box.
+Before the introduction of numbered sets, the 1 wood was known simply as a driver, as the club was effectively used to “drive” the ball as far as possible from the tee box.

 Below, you’ll find some of the fascinating original names used for golf clubs before the advent of the numbered set in the early 20th century: